Course1

 • Instructor(s): Chad Kelliher & Jacob Rowe

 Winning Depositions with TrialPad: Master the Technology and Unlock the Keys to Taking Impactful Depositions Chad Kelliher and Jacob Rowe will share their secrets to leveraging the power of TrialPad and the entire LitSoftware Suite to take case-winning depositions, secure bigger settlements, and produce powerful trial presentations.
 Attendees will gain an understanding of TrialPad and related software and receive live instruction on its functionality while also learning from real case examples.
 Attendees can also expect to gain strategic insights on how to best leverage this remarkable tool in their own practices.
 SPEAKERS: Chad Kelliher Chad is a partner at the Oklahoma City firm of Fulmer Sill who has devoted his legal career to helping injured Oklahomans and brings a vast wealth of experience in handling catastrophic injury claims.
 Amongst other honors, He has been selected as a “Rising Star” by Super Lawyers, named to the National Trial Lawyers Top 40 Under 40 and Top 100 lists, and is the recipient of numerous “Client’s Choice” awards.
 Chad has been nationally recognized by Top Verdict for securing one of the Top 50 Motor Vehicle Accident verdicts in the United States.
 Chad’s history of obtaining multi-million-dollar verdicts and settlements for his clients has helped hundreds of injured Oklahomans get the compensation they deserved.
 Some of his most fulfilling experiences have come from helping victims and family members of those who have been injured or killed at the hands of intoxicated motorists.
 Chad is also deeply devoted to serving the legal profession.
 He actively serves on the Oklahoma Bar Associations Rules of Professional Conduct Committee and the Professionalism Committee.
 His passion for service to the profession extends to helping other lawyers further their legal education and develop the skills necessary to help their clients.
 He is a frequent presenter of continuing education programming and in 2021 received the Earl Sneed Award from the Oklahoma Bar Association in recognition of outstanding continuing education contributions.
 Jacob Rowe Jacob is a partner at the Oklahoma City firm of Fulmer Sill and brings a diverse set of skills and experience collected from nearly 20 years of legal practice.
 Although his current practice focuses on insurance and catastrophic injury litigation, Jacob has successfully litigated divorces, misdemeanor and felony criminal cases, and has presented argument to the Federal Tenth Circuit Court of Appeals.
 Jacob’s approach to lawyering is as diverse as his trial experience.
 At an early age, he excelled in high school speech, debate, and drama activities.
 As an adult he continued honing these skills by training extensively in the art of improvisational comedy and has performed in comedy festivals around the country.
 Jacob is also a graduate of the prestigious Trial Lawyer’s College where he learned various advanced communication techniques that allow him to to make deep, impactful connections with clients, witnesses, and jurors.
-Jacob’s unique approach to the practice of law incorporates?all?of his life experience into the telling of his client’s stories and has yielded exceptional results.
+Jacob’s unique approach to the practice of law incorporates all of his life experience into the telling of his client’s stories and has yielded exceptional results.
 Not only is Jacob responsible for recovering millions of dollars for his clients, he has been awarded the respected designation of Super Lawyer.
 Jacob is routinely sought out by other lawyers as a case consultant and trial strategist and routinely shares his expertise with other lawyers as a Continuing Legal Education instructor.
 Jacob is committed to being an active and involved member of the legal community.
 He serves on the Oklahoma Association for Justice Advisory Board, as a mentor to new trial lawyers, and regularly volunteers for various non-profit organizations throughout Oklahoma City.
 Disclaimer: All views or opinions expressed by any presenter during the course of this CLE is that of the presenter alone and not an opinion of the Oklahoma Bar Association, the employers, or affiliates of the presenters unless specifically stated.
 Additionally, any materials, including the legal research, are the product of the individual contributor, not the Oklahoma Bar Association.
 The Oklahoma Bar Association makes no warranty, express or implied, relating to the accuracy or content of these materials.

 • On-Demand